ozdemirht/java-new/Readme.md

 An example filter is implemented in the class [FilterMatchAll](./src/FilterMatchAll.java) class.
 It matches if a log line contains all the terms in the filter regarless of their position.

-StreamFilter handles Filter Description Lines in processFilter() method while handling Line of Log Lines in processLogLine() method.
+StreamFilter handles Filter Description Lines in processFilter() method while handling Line of Log Lines in processLogLine() method. processLogLine() method of [StreamFilter](./src/StreamFilter.java) utilize parallel stream to process multiple filters on a given log lines.

 References
 ------------